 Hey everyone!
 How’s your week been so far?
 I have been busy writing and blogging.
-And along with writing I’ve started to reach out to beta readers to look over my third book.
+And along with writing I’ve started to reach out to beta readers to look over my current book.
 So I thought, I should share my ongoing experience with you guys.
-And why writers need, need, need, beta readers.

 What is a Beta Reader?